 While it is not the only ammunition-related tome I reference, I will explain everything I like and find useful about it in this Shooter’s Bible Guide to Cartridges review.

 People own guns for different reasons: self-defense, hunting, competition, or just as an exercise in freedom.
-But if firearms are a hobby for you, I suspect your book shelves might look a bit like mine: filled with tomes covering the history of various guns and other shooting arcana.
+But if firearms are a hobby for you, I suspect your bookshelves might look a bit like mine: filled with books – new and old – covering the history of various guns and other shooting arcana.

 The book covers hundreds of cartridges in 29 chapters, and the reading is easy and informative.
 Instead of getting bogged down in a lot of specifications, the author chose to spend more time on the stories of how a cartridge was developed and how it was used.
 If you like reading about your favorite cartridges, you will probably really like Guide to Cartridges.
 I know I did.